-HPA 499/LER499, Human Resource Management and Healthcare in a Social Welfare Context: The Swedish Experience is offered as an embedded program together with Jönköping University in Sweden.
+HPA 499, Healthcare: The Swedish Experience is offered as an embedded program together with Jönköping University in Sweden.
 Students also attend lectures at Gothenburg University and the Karolinska Institute.
 The embedded program is a Maymester course with two credits being offered during the spring and one credit for the study tour.
-The dates for the course are May 8-18, 2019.
-Students will need to make travel arrangements so that they arrive on Wednesday, May 8 and depart on May 18 when the course ends.
-(No overnight accommodations are made for May 18.)
+The 2021 dates for the course are May 15-24, 2021.
+Students will need to make travel arrangements so that they arrive on Wednesday, May 15 and depart on May 24 when the course ends.
+(No overnight accommodations are made for May 24.)
 If students want to remain longer in Sweden, other arrangements will need to be made by the students.
-The Learning Objectives for this embedded program are for students to: 1) demonstrate knowledge of HRM applied in a range of organizations in a social welfare context; 2) Compare and contrast the institutional and cultural contexts of the U.S. and Sweden; and 3) Demonstrate intercultural competencies that can be applied throughout a later career life.
+The Learning Objectives for this embedded program are for students to: 1) demonstrate knowledge of healthcare applied in a range of organizations in a social welfare context; 2) Compare and contrast the institutional and cultural contexts of the U.S. and Sweden; and 3) Demonstrate intercultural competencies that can be applied throughout a later career life.

-Sweden is a particularly interesting country for students to study from an HRM perspective as well as a healthcare perspective.
-The social welfare society stands in contrast to many of the approaches taken to HRM in the USA.
-It is also an ideal setting in which to study HRM from a healthcare perspective, again because of the interesting systems they have in place that differ from the US approach.
+Sweden is a particularly interesting country for students to study from a healthcare perspective.
+The social welfare society stands in contrast to many of the approaches taken in the USA.
+It is also an ideal setting in which to study a healthcare perspective, again because of the interesting systems they have in place that differ from the US approach.
 Students spend time in Jönköping, Gothenburg, and Stockholm.

 Jönköping is a very attractive city of 130,000 people, located approximately midway between the two major cities of Stockholm and Gothenburg in Sweden, allowing easy access for visits.
 It is a very historical area, famous for its matchstick industry!
 Jönköping University is based in the city center and is a highly international private university.
 It offers a three-year undergraduate human resource management program housed jointly in the School of Education and Communication and the School of Psychology.
 It also has a strong School of Health Sciences in which is housed the Institute of Gerontology.